guardianproject/info/content/blog/2020-06-02-onion-browser-tutorial/index.md

   - tor
 ---

-In this tutorial we're going to talk about the best practices to browse the web securely on iOS using Onion Browser Release 2.6 and the Tor network.The Onion Browser is a free, open-source web browser app developed by Mike Tigas, with Release 2.6 as a collaboration with the Guardian Project.
+In this tutorial we're going to talk about the best practices to browse the web securely on iOS using [Onion Browser](https://onionbrowser.com) Release 2.6 and the [Tor network](https://torproject.org).
+[Onion Browser for iOS](https://onionbrowser.com) is a free, open-source web browser app developed originally by [Mike Tigas](https://mike.tig.as/), with Release 2.6 as a collaboration with the Guardian Project.
 Onion Browser has Tor built-in and uses Tor to protect your web activity.

-You can also watch the [Onion Browser Video Tutorial](https://www.youtube.com/playlist?list=PL4-CVUWabKWeHeBpadBLjzlWVa7binXpj) on the Guardian Project YouTube Channel.
+You can also watch the [Onion Browser Video Tutorial](https://www.youtube.com/playlist?list=PL4-CVUWabKWeHeBpadBLjzlWVa7binXpj) on YouTube.

 <!-- ![](image25.jpg) -->
 <p class="ctr">